asigalov61/Intelligent-VIRTUOSO/README.md

 # Intelligent-VIRTUOSO
-## "Music does not allow for falsehoods because even the deaf can hear flat notes!"
+## "Music does not allow falsehoods because even the deaf can hear flat notes!"
 ## ---Intelligent VIRTUOSO

 ***